 Who Can Deny Me Surgery Under Workers’ Comp?

-In North Carolina, the workers’ compensation insurance company has the right to direct your care.
+In North Carolina and South Carolina, the workers’ compensation insurance company has the right to direct your care.
 That includes denying surgery at their discretion.
 What’s “necessary” is for a doctor to decide — but the insurance company’s doctor may have a different opinion than your surgeon.

 Why Would They Decline to Cover My Surgery?